 •Outside the village set up shop, each family laying out their wares on the ground.
 Wish we knew about being put on the spot; hadn’t used cash all week.
 We quickly buy a Fijian wrap and find a shady tree away from the pressure.

 8 PM: Tonight is international night after dinner, we each provide entertainment from our respective countries.
 We demonstrate evolution of high fives into the fist bump, with variations.
-Michelle Obama would approve.
+Michele Obama would approve.

 9 PM: Beach bonfire.